onweru/compose/exampleSite/content/docs/compose/use-forestry-cms.md

 ### Step 1 : Fork or Clone Compse theme

-First we will fork this [bigspring](https://github.com/themefisher/bigspring-hugo-startup-theme) template.
+First we will fork [this theme's](https://github.com/onweru/compose) template.

 ### Step 2 : Add your repository in Forestry